tsung-ju/parallax-background-image/README.md

 ### `viewport.remove(elements)`

-Remove parallax effect from the element(s).
+Remove parallax effect from element(s).

 #### Parameters
 * `elements` - Can be: